 Even if you're not exactly sure what kind of support you'll require at university, don't worry.
-By registering with the
+By

 In agreed cases, we can alter the exam format to accommodate your specific needs – from the use of assistive technology, to extended time limits or the production of exam papers in an alternative format.
 We’ve also taken creative approaches in the past to finding other means of assessment – such as additional course work or spoken tests – where exams aren’t appropriate.